uon-language/specification/spec.md

 #### Numbers Datatypes

-The number type is much more complete than JSON, XML or YAML.
+The number type is much more complete than what you will find in JSON, XML or YAML.
 It aims to serve goals of engineering and scientific areas such as:

 * Physics and Mathematics
   * Quantities with uncertainties and units